spielmanlab/spielmanlab.github.io/content/project/datascience/index.md

     + Return to regular expressions ??
     + WHAT DO YOU WANT TO LEARN GUYS ??
 Tell me in Slack `#requested-topics`
 + Assignments
-    + "Final assignment proposal" due *Thursday 4/30/20 at 11:59 pm*.
+    + "Final assignment proposal" due *Thursday 4/30/20 at 11:59 pm* on Blackboard.
 (This assignment is not graded on its own, but it counts as 20% of your final assignment grade).
     + "Final assignment" (counts as DOUBLE assignment!!) due *Tuesday 5/12/20 at 11:59 pm*. **Absolutely NO extensions are possible for this submission due to University grade deadlines.**